-Peter Morgane Student Research Fellowship
+Peter Morgane Student Research Fellowship &

-The University of New England College of Osteopathic Medicine 2018-2019
+Carmen Pettapiece, D.O., Student Research Fellowship The University of New England College of Osteopathic Medicine 2019-2020

-APPLICATION INSTRUCTIONS & TIME LINE
+APPLICATION INSTRUCTIONS & TIMELINE

 Medical students at the University of New England College of Osteopathic Medicine (UNE COM) can apply for funding to conduct research projects through either the UNE COM Dean's office (Peter Morgane Student Research Fellowship) or UNE COM Student Government Association (Carmen Pettapiece Student Research Fellowship).
 These are great opportunities for UNE COM students who wish to participate and obtain experience in biomedical, clinical, experiential, or translational research either at UNE or at other locations nationally/globally.
-Research projects can have a basic science, community health, clinical, and/or osteopathic orientation.
+Research projects can have a basic science, community health, clinical, educational, and/or osteopathic orientation.
 Applications are evaluated through respective review processes and selections are made accordingly.
 All current UNE COM students who are matriculated at the time of the award and in good academic standing are welcome to apply.
+Instructions that exclusively apply to the Peter Morgane Student Research Fellowship are highlighted in green.